gee-community/example-scripts/Map.getScale.md

 ```
 newNumber = Map.getScale ( )
 ```
-Output: The approximate number of meters represented by the horizontal or vertical width of each pixel in meters
+- *newNumber*: The approximate number of meters represented by the horizontal or vertical width of each pixel in meters

 ## Examples